 THE BEST JAZZ ON BANDCAMP: Julian Shore “Where We Started”

-By Dave Sumner, Bandcamp It’s always a treat when Julian Shore’s name appears amongst an album’s personnel; but on one of his own recordings, his expressiveness offers a view of … Read More
+By Dave Sumner, Bandcamp It’s always a treat when Julian Shore’s name appears amongst an album’s personnel; but on one of his own recordings, his expressiveness offers a view of a vaster horizon from a higher plateau.
+Read this full list here.

 REVIEW: Lakecia Benjamin in The Best Jazz on Bandcamp: Bandcamp Daily

 By Dave Sumner, Bandcamp Daily On this tribute to the music of Alice and John Coltrane, Lakecia Benjamin plays it pretty straight.
-The saxophonist infuses a spirituality into the foundation … Read More
+The saxophonist infuses a spirituality into the foundation of these renditions, and this quality, in addition to an appealing propulsion and unerring melodicism, makes this a pretty easy recommendation to make to fans … Read More